MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 When you use Azure Reserved VM Instances, you prepay for a one-year or three-year term for VM instances.

 - Prepayment provides a discount on the resources you use.
-- You can significantly reduce VM, Azure SQL Database compute, Azure Cosmos DB, or other resource costs, compared to pay-as-you-go prices.
+- You can significantly reduce VM, Azure SQL Database compute, Azure Cosmos DB, or other resource costs that compare to pay-as-you-go prices.
 - Reservations provide a billing discount, and don't affect the runtime state of your resources.
 - You can cancel reserved instances.